GageAllenCarpenter/JCache/README.md

 ```

 ### Removing Data
+The 'remove' method allows you to remove an element from the cache at a specified index.
+If the cache file contains data and the removal is successful, the method updates the cache file with the modified data.
+If the cache file is empty or the removal fails, the method returns 'false'.
 ```java
  public static void main(String[] args) {
      // Define a folder and file for the cache